encode/django-rest-framework/docs/api-guide/authentication.md

 ## How authentication is determined

-Authentication is always set as a list of classes.
+The authentication policy is always defined as a list of classes.
 REST framework will attempt to authenticate with each class in the list, and will set `request.user` and `request.auth` using the return value of the first class that successfully authenticates.

 If no class authenticates, `request.user` will be set to an instance of `django.contrib.auth.models.AnonymousUser`, and `request.auth` will be set to `None`.